Doe v. Reed: Background

 The Washington State Constitution contains provisions for a referendum system whereby citizens resident in the state may challenge state law.
 For a challenge to be added to the ballot, a petition must be submitted to the Secretary of State of Washington containing the signatures of registered voters equivalent to 4% of those who voted in the last gubernatorial election.
 For a signature to be considered valid, the signor must not only be a registered voter but also provide his address as well as the county in which he was registered to vote.

 Following a proposed bill to extend the rights afforded to those in domestic partnerships (so that they would be looked upon by the law as if they were married) in Washington, Protect Marriage Washington, an anti-gay marriage group, led a campaign to have the proposal brought forth as a referendum.
 This effort succeeded, however the referendum narrowly came out in favour of the bill to expand the rights afforded to those in a domestic partnership.
 Subsequent to this, a number of individuals requested the signature lists used to bring the question to referendum, as these were historically considered matters of public record relating to the passage of legislation.
 Protect Marriage Washington filed to block the release of these signatures due to the highly charged nature of the topic.
 The United States District Court for the Western District of Washington granted a preliminary injunction blocking the release of the signature lists, which was reversed by the United States Court of Appeals for the Ninth Circuit.

-The issue was moved to the Supreme Court when Anthony Kennedy issued a temporary injunction barring the release of the signatures on October 19, 2009.
-The arguments were heard on April 28, 2010, with the June 24, 2010 decision seeing the constitutionality of the Public Records Act under which the request for signatures had been made in an 8–1 decision, with Thomas dissenting.
+The issue was moved to the Supreme Court when Justice Anthony Kennedy issued a temporary injunction barring the release of the signatures on October 19, 2009.
+The arguments were heard on April 28, 2010, with the June 24, 2010 decision seeing the constitutionality of the Washington Public Records Act (PRA) under which the request for signatures had been made in an 8–1 decision, with Justice Clarence Thomas dissenting.